|

 Iceland is located within the so called “aurora belt“, the area where the northern lights are typically seen.

 In the Arctic region, the belt extends between 60°N and 70°N latitude.
-As Iceland in its entirety is included between 63°N and 67°N, and therefore well within the aurora belt, chances of seeing the northern lights are virtually the same everywhere around the island – if weather allows.
+As Islanda in its entirety is included between 63°N and 67°N, and therefore well within the aurora belt, chances of seeing the northern lights are virtually the same everywhere around the island – if weather allows.

 That said, the likelihood of witnessing the northern lights is higher away from the city lights, and some areas around the country are especially scenic.
 Here are our favourite locations for northern lights spotting in Iceland.